top of page

 Other situations where certification isn’t necessarily important:

-Trustworthiness of a certificate is crucial because of the time, energy and money investment it represents.
+The trustworthiness of a certificate is crucial because of the time, energy, and money investment it represents.
 Here are a few ways you can determine if the certification is trustworthy:

 • Accreditation.
 If your certification is accredited by a recognized accrediting body, you can be sure it is meeting standards set by that third party.
 This can include academic accrediting bodies or industry-specific accrediting bodies.